itsektionen/styrdokument/pm/eng/pm_for_sektionens_utrymmen.md

 ### 3.1 Division of responsibilities

-Studiemiljönämnden are responsible for maintaining the chapter hall's public spaces.
+Studiemiljönämnden are responsible for the chapter hall's spaces.

-The chapters klubbmästerier are responsible for maintaining the bar, kitchen, and connected storage spaces.
+Responsibility for bar equipment, kitchen equipment and storage in connected storage spaces belongs to chapter organizations that use these.

 #### 3.2 Restoring spaces after use